streltcov/yandex-geocoder/readme.md

 ### Usage

-Works closely similar to database query builders
+Implements fluent interface and works closely similar to database query builders

-Normally Yandex-Geocoder returns several (up to 10) results with different precision (for example, "exact" or "number" or "street" etc.)
+Normally Yandex-Geocoder returns several (up to 10) results with different precision (for example, "exact", "number" or "street" etc.)

     <?php